gshipley/summitlab14/Chapters/03-Installation.md

 ### Executing *openshift.sh* ###

-**Tip:** When executing *openshift.sh*, it is a good idea to log its output for reference in case you later need to diagnose the installation.
-One simple way to log this output is to use the GNU Screen program, which is already installed on the hosts you have been provided.
-If you are not already in a GNU Screen session, use the following command to start a new session with logging enabled:

-	# screen -L

-You can continue this lab and subsequent labs within this GNU Screen session.

 Let's go ahead and execute the command to run installation script.

 For own use, set the *host1* and *host2* environment variables: